VitalyRomanov/method-embedding/README.md

     │───source_file_1.py
     └───source_file_2.py
 ```

-A package should contain sell-sufficient code with its dependencies.
+An example of source code data can be found in this repository `method-embedding\res\python_testdata\example_code`.
+A package should contain self-sufficient code with its dependencies.
 Unmet dependencies will be labeled as non-indexed symbol.

 #### Indexing with Docker
 To create dataset need to first perform indexing with Sourcetrail.
 The easiest way to do this is with a docker container